 Seval Gündemir received her bachelor and master degrees in Work and Organizational Psychology from the Vrije Universiteit Amsterdam (both cum laude).
 She received the NWO Mosaic grant to conduct PhD-research on the underrepresentation of ethnic minorities in leadership roles.
 During her PhD, she received the Fulbright grant to conduct research on the effects of diversity policies on minority leadership emergence at Yale University, Psychology Department.
 She defended her PhD-thesis titled “The Minority Glass Ceiling Hypothesis” in 2015.
 After her PhD, she received the NWO Rubicon grant to continue her research on female and racial-ethnic minority leadership.
 She worked at Columbia Business School, Management Division from 2015 to 2017 as a post-doctoral research scholar.
-In August 2017, she joined the University of Amsterdam as an assistant professor of Work and Organizational Psychology.
+In August 2017, she joined the University of Amsterdam as an assistant professor of Work and Organizational Psychology (tenured since 2019).

 Gündemir S., Martin A.E. & Homan A.C.
 (2019) Understanding Diversity Ideologies From the Target’s Perspective: A Review and Future Directions.
 Frontiers in Psychology,10:282. doi: 10.3389/fpsyg.2019.00282

 Gündemir, S., Carton, A. M., & Homan, A. C. (2019).
 The impact of organizational performance on the emergence of Asian American leaders.
 Journal of Applied Psychology, 104, 107-122. doi: 10.1037/apl0000347

 Does, S., Gündemir, S., & Shih, M. (2018, June).
 How Sexual Harassment Affects a Company’s Public Image.
 Harvard Business Review.